FNREnterprises/marvinData/README.md

-in case of a connection loss the get call will throw an exception it the process needs to check with marvinData the process should not wait endlessy but check periodically request = config.marvinShares.imageProcessingQueue.get(block=True, timeout=1)
+in case of a connection loss the get call will throw an exception it the process needs to check with marvinData the process should not wait endlessy but check periodically request = config.marvinShares.imageProcessingRequestQueue.get(block=True, timeout=1)

 # To add a shared dict (example NEW_DICT):
 - marvinglobal.py

-    add a new dict type into SharedDataItem and assign a unique number sharedDataItem
+    add a new dict type into SharedDataItems and assign a unique number SharedDataItems
         NEW_DICT = "unique number"